-- State examination Dutch as a second language program II; - Certificate Dutch as a foreign language, with the Profile Academic Language Proficiency (PAT) or the Profile Language Proficiency Higher Education (PTHO); - Zeugnis der Allgemeinen Hochschulreife on the condition that the subject Dutch has been taken up to and including the final examination year (mostly year 12); - Diploma van Secundair Onderwijs, program Algemeen Secundair Onderwijs; - Tilburg University institutional exam for German speakers. - 6.
+- 3. On a request for admission, the Admissions Board shall decide within 6 weeks after the closing date of the period, as referred to in paragraph 1 of this Article. - 4.
+With a view to admission to the program based on a program as referred to in Article 4.2, paragraphs 3 through 5, the Admissions Board will conduct an investigation into the knowledge, insight, and skills of the student on the basis of the criteria referred to in Article 4.2, paragraph 6. - 5.
+The requirement of sufficient proficiency in the Dutch language-in case of admission based on an international certificate-is met if one of the following diplomas/certificates have been obtained: - State examination Dutch as a second language program II; - Certificate Dutch as a foreign language, with the Profile Language proficiency Higher Education (Educatief Startbekwaam (CNaVT-ES)) or the Profile Academic and Professional Language Proficiency (Educatief Professioneel (CNaVT-EP)); - Zeugnis der Allgemeinen Hochschulreife on the condition that the subject Dutch has been taken up to and including the final examination year (mostly year 12); - Diploma van Secundair Onderwijs, program Algemeen Secundair Onderwijs; - 6.
 Admission is granted on the condition that the candidate, at the latest on the starting date of the program, meets the requirements with respect to knowledge and skills referred to in paragraph 4 and 5 of this Article, as evidenced by certificates. - 7.
 In special cases, additional requirements regarding the Dutch proficiency can be imposed on students who have met the requirements as referred to in paragraphs 4 and 5. - 8.
 The written confirmation of admission shall inform the student of the possibility of appeal to the Examination Appeals Board.